ycoll/Nims-Memory-Game/README.md

 # Nims Memory Game

-This is my second Milestone project for the 'Interactive Frontend Development' module with the Code Institute.

 The main feature of this website is a simple, card matching memory game.
 There is also fully a functioning contact form.
 The game is designed to be both simple and enjoyable to play.
 It is inspired by a matching game I played as a child.